That-Dev-Girl-Sites/jhalabi.com/book/reading/index.md

 I like to read books.
 A lot of books.
 I also like to keep track of what I have read… partially so that I can refer to them later and partially because I will forget that I have read something before.
 All of the books that I have read (since 2010, at least) are listed here.

 I feel the need to apologize for 2020 and 2021.
-Reading grown up books during a pandemic ranged from ridiculously hard to impossible.
-I'm hoping to turn the streak around in 2022.
-That being said, I have been reading a huge amount of picture books and kid lit.
-(Having a preschooler in the house helps with that!)
-I am not logging any of that, because that would be exhausting.
+Also, the first half of 2022.
+I could blame a lot of things, but it simply boils down to pure exhaustion.
+Apparently, pandemic + raising a toddler _(now pre-schooler!)_ + publishing a book + _(oh right)_ my actual full-time job that pays me was too much and something had to give.
+That being said, I did read and am still reading a huge amount of picture books and kid lit.
+(Having a preschooler helps with that!)
+One day, I will log all of those books, but that day is not today.
+Perhaps when I have more free time.
+You know, like when my kid is 20.

 <nav aria-label="Links to book information by year">
   <a href="#books-2022">2022</a> |